ncarrara/gym_pydial/README.md

 # gym_pydial

-A gym wrapper for pydial.
+A gym wrapper for pydial (http://www.camdial.org/pydial/).
 Only single domain dialogue is supported.
 Works with python 3.

 Clone pydial repository, switch it to python 3, remove useless files for gym envionment: